TGmeetup/TGmeetup/CONTRIBUTING.md

 > Short and descriptive example bug report title
 >
 > A summary of the issue and the browser/OS environment in which it occurs.
-Ifsuitable, include the steps required to reproduce the bug.
+If suitable, include the steps required to reproduce the bug.
 >
 > 1. The first step
 > 2. The second step